apprenticeharper/DeDRM_tools/Other_Tools/Kindle_for_Android_Patches/kindle version 3.7.0.108/ReadMe_K4Android.txt

 And here’s a screenshot of the updated menu: http://imgur.com/BbFVF (sorry for the Japanese, I was too lazy to change my phone’s language).

+Subsequently, "s" wrote:

+For others it would be useful to add the keystore generation command into the help file: keytool -genkey -v -keystore kindle.keystore -alias kindle -keyalg RSA -keysize 2048 -validity 10000 As well as location of prc’s on android being (with sdcard):
+/mnt/sdcard/Android/data/com.amazon.kindle/files/

+"s" also reported success with using the patch on version 3.7.1.8, although I recommend using the 3.7.0.108 version just in case.

 "Me"'s original instructions, from the ApprenticeAlf Comments: